Jeb Stuart Magruder

 Jeb Stuart Magruder (November 5, 1934 – May 11, 2014) was an American businessman and high-level political operative in the Republican Party who served time in prison for his role in the Watergate scandal.

-He served President Richard Nixon in various capacities, including acting as deputy director of the president's 1972 re-election campaign, Committee for the Re-Election of the President (CRP).
+He served President Richard Nixon in various capacities, including acting as special assistant to the President for domestic policy development, and later as deputy director of the president's 1972 re-election campaign, Committee for the Re-Election of the President (CRP).
 In August 1973, Magruder pleaded guilty to one count of conspiracy to wiretap, obstruct justice and defraud the United States.
 He served seven months in federal prison.

 Magruder later attended Princeton Theological Seminary and was ordained as a Presbyterian minister.
 He spoke publicly about ethics and his role in the Watergate scandal.
-In the 1990s and early 2000s, he gave interviews in which he changed his accounts of actions by various participants in the Watergate coverup, including claiming that President Richard Nixon ordered the break-ins.
+In the 1990s and early 2000s, he gave interviews in which he changed his accounts of actions by various participants in the Watergate coverup, including claiming that Nixon ordered the break-ins.

 Early life

-Jeb Stuart Magruder was born and grew up on Staten Island, New York.
-His father, a Civil War buff, named him for Confederate general J.E.B.
+Jeb Stuart Magruder was born and grew up in the Fort Wadsworth section of Staten Island, New York, the son of middle-class printing company owner Donald Dilworth Magruder and his wife, Edith Woolverton Magruder.

+Magruder's paternal family had roots in southern Maryland, and his ancestors sided with the Confederacy during the American Civil War.
+His great-grandfather smuggled shoes for the Confederacy during the conflict, and Magruder's father, a Civil War buff and horseman, named Magruder after Confederate general and cavalry officer J.E.B.
 Stuart.
-His great-grandfather smuggled shoes for the Civil War Confederate States of America.
-His grandfather was convicted of bank fraud related to the construction of WWI cargo ships.
-He was an honor student at Curtis High School.
-Magruder was an excellent junior tennis player and swimmer, among the best in the greater New York area.
+"My father's political views were very much those of a conservative Southerner, including his views on race," Magruder wrote in his autobiography.

+Magruder's grandfather Robert Magruder moved from Baltimore to Staten Island in 1899, eventually becoming president of Johnson Shipyard Corporation in Mariner's Harbor.
+In 1921, however, he was indicted for bank fraud related to the construction of World War I cargo ships.
+He was subsequently convicted and spent six months in prison, depleting the family's financial resources.

+Magruder's father served in World War I in France with the 27th Infantry Division and returned to work for his father's shipyard corporation as well as a printing company he had started with his brother.
+He married Edith Woolverton in 1923.
+Magruder was the second of their two children, born in November 1934 after his brother, Don, was born in June 1930.

+Magruder attended public schools on Staten Island.
+He was an honor student at Curtis High School and excelled in tennis and swimming.